-#BlackInSchool is Habiba Cooper Diallo’s high school journal, in which she documents, processes, and resists the systemic racism, microaggressions, stereotypes, and outright racism she experienced in Canada’s education system.
+#BlackInSchool is Habiba Cooper Diallo’s high school journal, in which she documents, processes, and resists the systemic racism, microaggressions, stereotypes, and outright racism she experienced while being Black in school in Canada.

 Powerful and eye-opening, Cooper Diallo illustrates how our schools reinforce rather than erode racism: the handcuffing and frisking of students of colour by police at school; one-dimensional, tokenistic curricula portraying Black people; and the constant barrage of overt racism from students and staff alike.
 She shows how systemic racism works, how it alienates and seeks to destroys a child’s sense of self.
 She shows how our institutions work to erase the lived experiences of Black youth and try to erase Black youth themselves.

 Cooper Diallo’s words will resonate with some, but should shock, appall, and animate a great many more into action towards a society that is truly equitable for all.

 “A critical perspective on anti-black racism in the education system from the people we need to hear from most on this matter—Black students. ” —Jael Richardson

 “Vivid, candid, and courageous.
 A must-read for all educators. ” —Dolana Mogadime, Brock University